mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

-# TDM Implementation Using Generic Flows
+# Implement Broadway Flows

 The TDM library provides a set of generic flows that enable the creation of a TDM standard implementation just in a couple of minutes.
 Do the below steps in order to create a TDM standard implementation using the generic flows.

 Note that after the below steps are executed and the standard implementation is created, all the flows can be edited and tailored per your project's specific requirements.

-## How Do I Create TDM Implementation?
+## How Do I Create TDM Broadway Flows?

 ### Step 1 - Define Tables to Filter Out